sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/key-of-castigation.md

 ## Thunder Edge

-[SP: 5][CD: 25s] Unleashes a powerful forward slash with the lightning-imbued blade, dealing 700% ATK of Lightning DMG and paralyzing enemies for 3s.
+[SP 소모: 5][재사용 대기 시간: 25초] Unleashes a powerful forward slash with the lightning-imbued blade, dealing 700% ATK of Lightning DMG and paralyzing enemies for 3s.
 When equipped by Herrscher of Thunder, it also inflicts Narukami's Mark on enemies hit for 15s.

 ## Thunder Blitz